gfwilliams/workshop-nodeconfeu2022/website.md

 We could send `E.emit('myapp', 123)`, which will then call any event handlers which were previously added with `E.on('myapp', ...)`.

-### App

-First, let's make our app.
-This will respond to the event that we're sending.

 ## Next steps?